 “What’s the plan, man?
 Go to Harvard?
 Go all Ivy League?”

 “That what y’all thinks?
 I’ll be some rich bitch livin’ off John Boy’s trust fund?”

 “I know you live day-to-day.
-I was still hoping we’d take that Shikoko Island pilgrimage in Japan this summer.”
+I’m still hoping we’ll take that Shikoko Island pilgrimage in Japan this summer.”